 - Become or be elected as chair of the section, an officer of the Engineering Community, or a member of any of the boards or committees of the SLA, or have participated actively in or contributed significantly to Aerospace Section activities.

 - Made significant contributions to the profession through place of employment or publications.

 - Received an award for outstanding service from his/her employer in the aerospace industry.

 Please email nominations to Stephanie Sheldon.
 Nominations must be received by MARCH 31 for 2020.
 Each nomination must include a brief justification of why the nominee is considered meritorious and include the nominee’s current Curriculum vitae.

-The winner must attend the Aerospace business meeting at the 2020 Annual SLA Conference, in Charlotte, NC, to receive the award.
+The winner must attend the Engineering Community business meeting at the 2020 Annual SLA Conference, in Charlotte, NC, to receive the award.

 Type of Award